JMaslo/JMaslo/README.md

 ## 📚 | Basic information
   Hello, my name is Vojtěch and I'm junior Python Developer.

-  I am interested in Python because it's (I think) the easiest way how to learn coding.
+  I am interested in Python because it's in my opinion the easiest way how to get into coding.

-  I have starting programming about 2 years ago, last year I learng how to code actively.
+  I have started programming about 2 years ago, last year my passion to coding grew even bigger.

+## 💻 | Coding experience

+  At the beginning of my programming career I started learning HTML/CSS, after Java (concretly SpigotAPI - Minecraft Developing) and to the present Python